 You know that school is the foundation for future success and are determined that your child put their best foot forward.
 It is easy for these good intentions regarding school work to result in parents taking it over.
 By taking the reins on your child’s schoolwork, you are communicating to them that they are not capable of doing it themselves.
 It is also teaching them learned helplessness, which leads to the logic of “Why even bother trying when I know Mom will end up doing it for me anyway?”

-3. You don’t let them resolve their own conflicts.
+3. Not letting them resolve their own conflicts.

-You’ve read up on positive communication and, frankly, could navigate a hostage situation like a Zen ninja.
+You’ve read up on positive communication and lord knows you experienced plenty of ‘girl drama’ in your own childhood.
 So why wouldn’t you step in and give your daughter eight-point instructions on how to approach the girl who’s been teasing her in art class?